ezpaarse-project/ezunpaywall/README.md

-# ez-unpaywall
+# ezunpaywall

-ez-unpaywall is an API and database that queries the Unpaywall database containing free scholarly articles
+ezunpaywall is an API and database that queries the Unpaywall database containing free scholarly articles

 **Table of content**
 - [Prerequisites](#prerequisites)